orthanc-mirrors/orthanc-book/Sphinx/source/dicom-guide.rst

 hospital, not the Internet or the cloud.
 This protocol might be blocked by outbound firewalls, and there is no convention ensuring that the AETs are globally unique across all the hospitals.
-Furthermore, even though the DICOM protocol supports TLS encryption, this feature is rarely enabled.
+Furthermore, even though :ref:`Orthanc supports DICOM TLS encryption <dicom-tls>`, this feature is rarely enabled within hospitals.

 Depending on your application, you might therefore want to leverage the **HTTP protocol** in the context of DICOM.
 Such Web-based